timvieira/blog/content/backprop-and-chainrule.md

 \end{align*}
 $$

-where $g$ can be an any smooth multivariate function of the intermediate variables!
+where $g$ can be any smooth multivariate function of the intermediate variables!
 Of course, allowing cyclic constraints comes at the cost of a more-difficult analogue of "the forward pass" to satisfy the $\boldsymbol{z}$ equations (if we want to keep it a block-coordinate step).
-The
-$\boldsymbol{\lambda}$ equations are now a linear system that requires a linear solver (e.g., Gaussian elimination).
+The $\boldsymbol{\lambda}$ equations are now a linear system that requires a linear solver (e.g., Gaussian elimination).

 Example use cases: